 This reduces the costs, resource demands, and the complexity of keeping abreast of multiple key management systems.

-Additionally, the central storage, oversight, and control of encryption used across all environments enables businesses to more easily demonstrate to regulators that they are complying with their data security demands.
+Additionally, the central storage, oversight, and control of encryption and key management used across all environments enables businesses to more easily demonstrate to regulators that they are complying with their data security demands.

 Indeed, firms that take card payments and are following the BYOKMS approach will be able to store these financial details in the cloud without falling foul of the PCI DSS.

 Wherever a business stores sensitive data and however it is used, a system must be in place to ensure that it is protected at all times.
-Having complete oversight and control of encryption is the most effective way of ensuring that data is safe in all environments.
+Having complete oversight and control of encryption and key management is the most effective way of ensuring that data is safe in all environments.